melezhik/swat/swat-advocacy.md

 So the answer is obviously is the documentation.
 Good.
 But users still need a *realistic examples* of _how_ this works.
 Documentation often provides a code snippets, that is fine but often you can't use code snippets to get it run, and even author provides some, it's:

 * hard to maintain to accept all new features
-* documentaion code snippets could be buggy ( missing "use module" statements, so on )
+* documentation code snippets could be buggy ( missing "use module" statements, so on )

 This is where swat test suites may be rescue, as they: